jsmmr/ruby_table_structure/README.md

 [![Build Status](https://travis-ci.org/jsmmr/ruby_table_structure.svg?branch=master)](https://travis-ci.org/jsmmr/ruby_table_structure)

 `TableStructure` has two major functions.
-The functions are `TableStructure::Schema` that defines the schema of a table using DSL and ` TableStructure::Writer` that converts and outputs data with that schema.
+The functions are `TableStructure::Schema` that defines the schema of a table using DSL and ` TableStructure::Writer` that converts and outputs data with the schema.

 ## Installation